Zend_Navigation ships with two page types:

 MVC pages are link to on-site web pages, and are defined using MVC

-pages are defined by a single property uri
+pages are defined by a single property uri, which give

 you the full flexibility to link off-site pages or do other things